 That said, there are a few things divers do underwater that silently scream “I’m new at this!”
 While there’s nothing wrong with being a new diver, there are a few beginner bad habits divers can try to avoid.
 Here are a few tips for new scuba divers and any diver who doesn’t want to look inexperienced.

 Overusing the power inflator.

 New divers are often overly-dependent on the low pressure inflator and dump valves to move up and down in the water.
 As my instructor told me many times, “your BCD is not an elevator.”
-With practice, experience and training, most divers learn to use their breath to gradually ascend and descend during a dive – using the low pressure inflator minimally at the beginning of the dive and only periodically during ascents.
+With practice, experience and training, most divers learn to use their breath to move up and down in the water column.
+Experienced divers don’t use their BC frequently during a dive.
+You mainly see them venting small amounts of air as they ascend from depth.